fxamacker/cbor/README.md

 ## Fuzzing and Code Coverage

 __Over 375 tests__ must pass on 4 architectures before tagging a release.
-They include all RFC 7049 examples, bugs found by fuzzing, maliciously crafted CBOR data, and over 87 tests with malformed data.
+They include all RFC 7049 and RFC 8949 examples, bugs found by fuzzing, maliciously crafted CBOR data, and over 87 tests with malformed data.

 __Code coverage__ must not fall below 95% when tagging a release.
-Code coverage is 98.6% (`go test -cover`) for cbor v2.2 which is among the highest for libraries (in Go) of this type.
+Code coverage is above 98% (`go test -cover`) for cbor v2.2 which is among the highest for libraries (in Go) of this type.

 __Coverage-guided fuzzing__ must pass 250+ million execs before tagging a release.
-Fuzzing uses [fxamacker/cbor-fuzz](https://github.com/fxamacker/cbor-fuzz).
+Fuzzing uses a custom version of [fxamacker/cbor-fuzz](https://github.com/fxamacker/cbor-fuzz).
 Default corpus has:

 * 2 files related to WebAuthn (FIDO U2F key).
 * 3 files with custom struct.